 - 24 April: Vicki McNulty to present on Prayer

 Please email firstname.lastname@example.org or email@example.com if you would like to be on the contact list.

 ILN participation is open to all spiritual communities and congregations in the Victoria area.
 It’s hoped that members will act as informal liaisons, sharing information from and with their communities when they believe it would be of interest.

 The Interfaith Liaisons Network decided in 2017 to ally itself with the Victoria Multifaith Society, to benefit both organizations.
 ILN is able to act in an advisory capacity to VMS and also as a conduit for communications both to and from the many faith communities it represents.
 The Victoria Multifaith Society Board is very grateful for this support.

 ILN developed out of a series of conversations in 2015 and early 2016 between Beth Gibson, co-chair of the Downtown Churches Association, and Rabbi Harry Brechner of Congregation Emmanu-El.
 These conversations revealed the desire for diverse spiritual communities to share, consult, develop authentic relationships and serve together.

 At its September 2017 meeting, it was decided that the group would come under the umbrella of the Victoria Multifaith Society, to give greater focus and fit within an existing structure whose vision and mandate were compatible.
 At the November 2017 meeting, a Memorandum of Understanding was considered.
-At this time, the name was also changed to the Interfaith Liaison Network, to reflect the fact that members could be either clergy or lay people who are active in their own spiritual communities and interested in interfaith matters.
+At this time, the name Interfaith Liaisons Network was adopted.